 2. The Warehouse is a Disorganized Mess

 If the term ‘organized chaos’ is something you find yourself saying often when you look at your warehouse, it’s time to find a new phrase.
 Cluttered aisles and incorrectly named shelving locations make your warehouse a mess and cause your pickers to pick less efficiently.
-A disorganized warehouse will lose your company money and run the risk of major OSHA violations, which if found, could potentially shut your operation down.
+A disorganized warehouse will lose your company money.
+Also. you run the risk of major OSHA violations, which could potentially shut your operation down.

 3. Out of Stocks are Bleeding Your Money Dry

-Out of stocks are caused by a number of factors, including poorly planned forecasting and lack of a channel listing integration.
-If you find your inventory constantly lacking adequate amounts of inventory and frustrated customers as a result, it’s time to implement an automated WMS.
+Out of stocks are caused by a number of factors.
+For example, poorly planned forecasting and lack of a channel listing integration.
+If you find your inventory constantly lacking adequate amounts of inventory, it’s time to implement an automated WMS.

-A WMS will set up reports to better forecast inventory purchases so you have enough inventory to prevent out of stocks.
-A good WMS will also have the option to integrate with a channel management software so your quantities are listed correctly across marketplaces, and your customers are delivered the correct amount of items on time.
+A WMS will set up reports to better forecast inventory purchases.
+This way, you have enough inventory to prevent out of stocks.
+A good WMS will also have the option to integrate with a channel management software.
+A channel management software shows you your quantities across marketplaces.
+And, it ensures your customers are delivered the correct amount of items on time.

 4. Orders are Shipped Incorrectly